FirehoseWeekend/install-guide/mac.md

 Add the gems with:

 ```
-gem install rails -v 3.2.13
+gem install rails -v 3.2.14
 ```

 And if you type:
 ```
-Rails -v
+rails -v
 ```
-You should get: Rails 3.2.13
+You should get: rails 3.2.14

 High five you're all set :)